 - Due To/From Accounts are utilized to track money owed to or from a company.
 This could also be referred to as an Intercompany Receivable.

 - Do you need a Due To/From?
-The only time that’s needed to make sure this is set up is: If you have more than one entity that you are sharing expenses or INV with, etc.
+The only time needed to ensure this is set up is: If you have more than one entity that you are sharing expenses or INV with, etc.

 - It is important to record these transfers on both ends – the credit to the company it’s coming out of and the debit to the company it’s going to